telerik/blazor-docs/components/maskedtextbox/mask-prompt.md

 The `MaskOnFocus` parameter lets you instruct the component to show the mask only when the user is about to type in the input - when it is focused.
 This lets you show the `Label` or `Placeholder` that you can set so you can provide an easier to read prompt first, before you show the actual format to your users.

 The `Label` will be rendered over the `Placeholder` and neither will be shown if there is a `Value` already.
-You sould use the `Placeholder` over the `Label` if you do not want the animated effect or the increased height it causes.
+You should use the `Placeholder` over the `Label` if you do not want the animated effect or the increased height it causes.

+If `MaskOnFocus` is set to `false` (its default value), the `Label` will always be above the input and never inside (over) the input itself - the mask takes precedence - and the "floating" feature of the label will not be available.

 >caption Showing the mask on focus only